47ng/actions-clever-cloud/README.md

 ## Versioning

 This action follows [SemVer](https://semver.org/).
-Please note that the API is subject to breaking changes before reaching 1.0.0.

 To specify the version of the action to use:
-- `uses: 47ng/actions-clever-cloud@v0.5.0`: latest stable version
+- `uses: 47ng/actions-clever-cloud@v1`: latest stable version
 - `uses: 47ng/actions-clever-cloud@master`: latest code from master
-- `uses: 47ng/actions-clever-cloud@v1.2.3`: a specific version
+- `uses: 47ng/actions-clever-cloud@v1.2.3`: a specific version (check out the [releases](https://github.com/47ng/actions-clever-cloud/releases))

 ## Why ?